uptech/engineering/content/blog/journey-to-small-pull-requests/index.md

 Following our only path forward for peer review, **Pre-commit**, we started making **small pull requests** scoped down just as people do in Continous Integration and Trunk Based Development.
 This was great as we were seeing the benefits of **small pull requests** and see that it definitely does address the issues we identified at the beginning.
 However there was a ton of extra overhead and complexities in terms of managing these branches locally.

 Generally we focus on implementing a specific feature/change.
 In order to do this we build up context around it in our mind so that we can plan and implement an appropriate change to achieve our goal.
 This is great when doing feature branches because there is a 1-to-1 mapping between that context and the branch.
 However, remember we are creating a number of pull requests that are small, logical, buildable, testable, and not-necessarily complete changes that when combined should accomplish the end goal of the feature/change.
-Continous Delivery and Trunk Based Development teams sometimes refer to these smaller changes as Proof of Work.
+Continous Integration and Trunk Based Development teams sometimes refer to these smaller changes as Proof of Work.
 Just like when you were a kid in school and the teacher made you show your work on your math homework.
 Each of the small changes should be logical steps showing how you achieved your end goal.
 You might think it is natural to just create a branch for each of these logical changes.
 However, what you quickly find is that the logical changes begin to have dependencies on other logical changes you have made.

 This means for you to continue being able to develop the feature you effectively have to create your next branch on top of the previous branch and so on.
 You then end up with effectively a chain of branches composing up your feature.
 The only one you can actually open a pull request for is the inner most branch.
 This is because if you opened a pull request for any of the other branches it would also include the changes beneath it as well.
 Putting us back in the camp of **big pull requests** which we don't want to be in.